 19) 99.9% zinc

-Zinc (Zn) is a bluish-white, lustrous, metallic element in group IIB of the periodic table.
-It is also an anomalous transition element.
-Zinc occurs naturally as sphalerite, smithsonite, hemimorphite, and wurtzite, and is extracted by roasting to the oxide and reduction with carbon.
 Zinc is brittle at room temperatures but malleable when heated.
-It is used to form a wide variety of alloys including brass, bronze, German silver, various solders, and nickel silver, in galvanizing iron and other metals, for electric fuses, anodes, and meter cases, and in roofing, gutters, and various household objects.
+It is used in the production of a wide variety of alloys including brass, bronze, German silver, various solders, and nickel silver, in galvanizing iron and other metals, for electric fuses, anodes, and meter cases, and in roofing, gutters, and various household objects.
 Zinc is a vital trace element, occurring in erythrocytes (red blood cells) and insulin.

 |relative atomic mass||65.37|